 Khnum’s abode was on Elephantine Island in the middle of Aswan, a site still inhabited today.
 In addition to controlling the ever-important annual Nile floods, Khnum was revered as the creator of every living thing.

 Khnum is typically associated with Neith, goddess of weaving, and with Satet, a form of Isis associated with Sirius.
-Throughout this temple, we can see Khnum together with the lion-headed Menhyet, an alternative form of Neith.
+And throughout this temple, we can see Khnum together with the lion-headed Menhyet, an alternative form of Neith.

 But this scene can’t represent the pharaoh smiting an army of foreigners, as the king here is actually Roman Emperor Domitian!
-The battle scenes at temples were more symbolic than they were historical.
+The battle scenes at temples, of course, were more symbolic than they were historical.

 The Hypostyle Hall consists of six rows of columns, making for seven aisles in total.
 While it can’t compete with the magnificent Hypostyle Hall of Dendera completed around a century earlier, there are still plenty of interesting details here.